sebdak/typescript-unkown-parser/README.md

 1. Make a class with expected typed properties.
 Extend it by UnknownParser imported from typescript-unknown-parser, and pass the class as a generic type argument.
 2. Call `super(data, 'MyClass')` with the unknown data and the name of the class
-3. Set all properties with the `protected` functions: `getString, getNumber, getBoolean, getIsoDate, getArray, getStringAsEnumKey, getArrayOfEnumKeys`
+3. Set all properties with the `protected` functions: `getPrimitive, getIsoDate, getArray, getStringAsEnumKey, getArrayOfEnumKeys`

 ```typescript
 import UnknownParser from 'typescript-unknown-parser';